You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Reinforces circadian rhythm (especially if done outdoors)

 Timing matters: Morning or early afternoon exercise is ideal.
-It reinforces your circadian signal (wake up, move, be active) and allows your body temperature to drop by evening.
+It reinforces your circadian signal (wake up, move, be active) and allows body temperature to drop by evening.

 Avoid intense exercise within 2-3 hours of bedtime.
 It raises core temperature, heart rate, and cortisol, all of which delay sleep onset.

-Stress Management: HRV and Neuroimmune Coupling
+Stress Management: Vagal Tone and Meditation

 Chronic stress is one of the biggest sleep disruptors.
 Elevated cortisol at night (when it should be low) prevents deep sleep and causes middle-of-the-night awakenings.